Installation

 pnpm create sanity@latest

-The CLI will take you through creating or signing into an account, as well as choosing a studio template, TypeScript, preferred package manager, etc. It will make a new folder on the desired path and bootstrap a studio with the necessary configuration.
+The CLI will take you through creating or signing into an account and choosing a studio template, TypeScript, preferred package manager, etc. It will make a new folder on the desired path and bootstrap a studio with the necessary configuration.

-Sanity Studio comes as a single dependency and a React component and is ESM-ready.
-That means that you can in principle mount the Studio application in any web application, as long as the hosting provider supports adding redirects to all of the Studio's sub-routes.
+Sanity Studio is ESM-ready as a single dependency and a React component.
+That means that you can mount the Studio application in any web application as long as the hosting provider supports adding redirects to all of the Studio's sub-routes.